esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 This will create a bucket type required for storing **users credentials** and it will activate it.

-You should also configure Riak in `[MongooseIM root]/rel/files/ejabberd.cfg` file.
+You should also configure Riak in `ejabberd.cfg` file.
 Please refer to [Advanced configuration/Database setup](../Advanced-configuration.md) for more information.

 # Cassandra